lupyuen/lupyuen.github.io/src/dsi2.md

 88 88 88 88 88 02 88 00
 00 00 00 00 00 00 00 00
 00 00 00 00 65 03
+nsh>
 ```

+Yep we have successfully tested our MIPI DSI Code on NuttX RTOS and QEMU Arm64!

 # Allwinner A64 MIPI DSI